- Peruse the souks and medinas of Morocco's charming imperial cities

-Enjoy your morning with a filling breakfast as you prepare for a delightful 5-hour cooking class.
+Enjoy your morning with a filling breakfast as you prepare for a five-hour cooking class.
 In this class, you'll purchase all your ingredients in a nearby market, just like the locals.
-You'll then learn traditional Moroccan cooking methods and spices, prepare your 4-course meal and enjoy it in the end.
+You'll then learn traditional Moroccan cooking methods and spices, prepare your four-course meal and enjoy it in the end.

-After the cooking class, you 'll have the afternoon free to explore more of this beautiful city by yourself or to opt for a relaxing visit to a traditional Hammam.
+After the cooking class, you'll have the afternoon free to explore more of this beautiful city by yourself or opt for a relaxing visit to a traditional hammam.
 Your experience will begin in a dry, warm room to relax and allow the body to acclimate to the heat before entering a sauna and then a steam room.
-Next, you'll receive a body scrub with black olive-oil soap known as Savon beldi.
-Your Hammam attendant will coordinate a series of scrubbing and rinsing to alleviate any rough skin and stress.
+Next, you'll receive a body scrub with black olive-oil soap known as beldi soap or savon noir.
+Your hammam attendant will coordinate a series of scrubbing and rinsing to alleviate any rough skin and stress.
 You'll emerge from your experience feeling refreshed and energized.

 Return to your accommodation to freshen up before heading out into the city for an evening at your own pace.